Lusail

-It is planned to have marinas, residential areas, island resorts, commercial districts, luxury shopping and leisure facilities, and a golf course community, man made islands and several entertainment districts.
-Construction is still ongoing.
+It is planned to have marinas, residential areas, island resorts, commercial districts, luxury shopping and leisure facilities, a golf course community, man-made islands, and several entertainment districts.
 Development is being carried out by the state-controlled developer Qatari Diar along with Parsons Corporation and Dorsch-Gruppe.

-The Lusail Stadium was one of the venues for the 2022 FIFA World Cup.
+Lusail Stadium was one of the venues for the 2022 FIFA World Cup, and hosted the final.
 It is also the site of a Formula One race track where the first Qatar Grand Prix was held in 2021.

 Etymology

-Lusail's name is derived from "al wassail", the local term for a plant that grows bountifully in the area.
+Lusail's name is derived from "al wassail," a plant that grows bountifully in the area.

 History

+20th century

 In 1908, J. G. Lorimer recorded Lusail in his Gazetteer of the Persian Gulf.
 He wrote:

-In an earlier 1904 transcript of Lorimer's Gazeetteer, he remarks that Sheikh Jassim first settled in Lusail in 1903 with a few allied tribes.
+In an earlier 1904 transcript of Lorimer's Gazetteer, he remarks that Sheikh Jassim first settled in Lusail in 1903 with a few allied tribes.
 Sheikh Jassim died and was buried in Lusail in July 1913.
-His fort, known as the "Founder's Fort", was his base of operations and is recognized as an important cultural icon of Qatar.
+His base of operations, known as the "Founder's Fort,"' is recognized as a cultural icon of Qatar.